 Centering the Community

 Participants shared the key insight that environmental justice must begin by centering the voices and perspectives of the community, particularly those most negatively affected by economic and environmental decisions.
-Centering the community can take many different forms, however, to be successful it must occur at both the local and the systems levels.
-Participants agreed that a community centered approach is the only basis for environmental justice work and an equitable future for rural communities.
+Centering the community can take many different forms; however, to be successful, it must occur at both the local and the systems levels.
+Participants agreed that a community-centered approach is the only basis for environmental justice work and an equitable future for rural communities.

 Environmental justice covers a wide range of issue areas.
 A participant from North Carolina shared how food processing and the wood pellet industry is creating many negative environmental consequences for the surrounding community.
 From their perspective, there is a perception that environmental justice is about cities and suburbs and that rural places need to be part of the conversation.
-Another participant voiced how rural areas are home to landfills filled with trash from urban and suburban areas and that these other geographies rarely think about how actions might impact someone from farther away.
+Another participant voiced how rural areas are home to landfills filled with trash from urban and suburban areas and that these other geographies rarely consider how actions might impact someone from farther away.
 Additionally, a participant shared how many industries contribute to groundwater pollution, but without data on pollution, a rural community often cannot compete with well-resourced corporations to demand fair and just cleanup of that pollution.

 Within rural communities, the most vulnerable populations may need additional support.
 One participant shared how their community is working to support the unhoused population who camp, forage, and fish in dioxin-polluted lands and waters.
 The community is creating clear, visible signage posted by streams to warn of the dangers.

 Environmental justice requires work at the local and systems levels.
 Well-intentioned national and regional organizations must center the community in their environmental justice work.
 One participant shared how the West Virginia New Jobs Coalition is holding deep listening sessions with many communities.
 He shared that the first step of any effort must be to have deep and sometimes challenging conversations in local, historically coal-producing communities.
-By meeting residents at community centers and town halls across the state, they aim to grow solutions for a just and equitable transition grounded in community and that accounts for the diverse needs of various communities.
+By meeting residents at community centers and town halls across the state, they aim to grow solutions for a just and equitable transition grounded in community that account for the diverse needs of various communities.

 Similarly, participants noted that well-intentioned outsiders, like scholars and academics, too often approach rural communities with already-baked solutions.
 They suggest that instead of telling a community what approaches will work best, listen and learn about the community and its context.
 What’s more, academics and officials need to provide comprehensible information geared to educate citizens on local issues that affect them.
 This could be as simple as explaining academic research and data science in plain language – helping to equip communities with accurate, usable information can help them advocate and make good environmental justice and development decisions.